mvdcamme/C-Judge/README.md

 ```
 The script runs the judge on `source.c` for the test cases found in the `resources` path specified in the `input.json` file.
 The script prints to the console the the raw JSON-formated output file created by GTest.

-In our running example the expect output after runing the `judge_check` script is:
+In our running example the JSON-formated output is:

 ```
 {